inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 --------------

 This section describes the primitive elements from which traffic conditioners and output queues can be built.
-The next sections shows some examples, how these queues, schedulers, droppers, classifiers, meters, markers can be combined.
+The following sections show some examples of how these queues, schedulers, droppers, classifiers, meters, and markers can be combined.

-The type of the components are:
+The types of the components are:

--  ``queue``: container of packets, accessed as FIFO
+-  ``queue``: container of packets, accessed as FIFO.

--  ``dropper``: attached to one or more queue, it can limit the queue length below some threshold by selectively dropping packets
+-  ``dropper``: attached to one or more queues, it can limit the queue length below some threshold by selectively dropping packets.

--  ``scheduler``: decide which packet is transmitted first, when more packets are available on their inputs
+-  ``scheduler``: decides which packet is transmitted first when more packets are available on their inputs.

--  ``classifier``: classify the received packets according to their content (e.g. source/destination, address and port, protocol, dscp field of IP datagrams) and forward them to the corresponding output gate.
+-  ``classifier``: classifies the received packets according to their content (e.g., source/destination address and port, protocol, DSCP field of IP datagrams) and forwards them to the corresponding output gate.

--  ``meter``: classify the received packets according to the temporal characteristic of their traffic stream
+-  ``meter``: classifies the received packets according to the temporal characteristic of their traffic stream.

--  ``marker``: marks packets by setting their fields to control their further processing
+-  ``marker``: marks packets by setting their fields to control their further processing.

 .. _ug:sec:diffserv:queues:

 Queues
 ~~~~~~

-When packets arrive at higher rate, than the interface can trasmit, they
+When packets arrive at a higher rate than the interface can transmit,
-are getting queued.
+they are queued.

 Queue elements store packets until they can be transmitted.
 They have
 one input and one output gate.
 Queues may have one or more thresholds
 associated with them.

 Received packets are enqueued and stored until the module connected to
-their output asks a packet by calling the :fun:`requestPacket()`
+their output requests a packet by calling the :fun:`requestPacket()`
 method.

-They should be able to notify the module connected to its output about
+They should be able to notify the module connected to their output about
 the arrival of new packets.

 .. _ug:sec:diffserv:fifo-queue: